 The 1940s Look For Ladies Still On A RationThe image below illustrates the similarities between a typical 1980s suit on our website at the time of writing this and it's original counterpart.

 Here are some sewing patterns from the 1980s just to demonstrate how similar to true vintage 1940s some of them look.
 We often carry vintage 80s pieces that meet our exacting standards for that perfect 40s look, because it helps deliver the right aesthetic to you on a lower budget!

 Again there are plenty of eighties vintage dresses or more recent reproductions with the silhouette of the 40s.
 Add a pair of small shoulder pads and a narrow belt to a button through style and you are well on the way to mastering the wartime look.
 When selecting an 80s dress, any of the following will give it a more authentic appearance: pleated or gathered sleeve heads, wing collars, shirt styles, flared swing style skirts, side zips and square shoulders.

 1940s Style Accessories

 A classic frame Kelly style bag or oversized clutch from any decade will look fine with wartime style clothing.
-Also any type of grocery basket or even a string shopping bag.
+You can also use any type of wicker grocery basket or even a string shopping bag.